mindytyj/straits/TeamEffortLog.md

  *    Assignment - create course detail in database
     *  Time taken to complete - 4 hours
-      *  Comments (if any) -. took some time to create course detail to be accessed from the database.
+      *  Comments (if any) -.
+Researched and read documentation on how to execute SQL queries on flask and how to reflect returned data from the database into the templates on flask.

  ##  Team member - Bala
  ###  Sprint 1 (University Week 3 ):